nextcloud/documentation/developer_manual/tutorial.rst

       }
   ?>

-That way you can easily create unittests with a simple API class mock if you dont want to call Owncloud internal stuff.
+This will allow you to easily mock the API in your unittests.

-This will eventually be replaced with an internal Owncloud API layer.
+.. note:: This will eventually be replaced with an internal Owncloud API layer.

 Templates